 - Scrape off and discard overwintering egg masses and tear the protective tents out by hand before the larvae start to feed.

-- Control caterpillar movement and restrict access to feeding areas with Sticky Tree Bands or Tanglefoot Pest Barrier.
+- Restrict caterpillar movement and cut off access to feeding areas with Sticky Tree Bands or Tree Tanglefoot Pest Barrier.

 Note: More than 80 species of predators and parasites have been identified in the United States, yet they are not commercially available.
 These insects play an important role in maintaining pest populations during most years.
 As a result, care most be taken when applying pesticides to minimize damage to these beneficial organisms.